argentsea/docfx/tutorials/index.md

 ## [Querying](querying.md)

 The ArgentSea framework allows querying both Databases and ShardSets.
 When you can use the Mapping capabilities, this is dead simple.
 However, sometimes you need to write a custom data handler.
-ArgentSea isn’t much difficult than other ADO.NET code.
+Using ArgentSea isn’t much difficult than other ADO.NET code.
 Understanding the logic behind the architecture will make the design more transparent.

 ## [Sharding](sharding.md)